๐Ÿ‹๐ŸผSports Medicine

 Team Cohesion and Dynamics

-• Task cohesion (unity around goals) predicts performance more strongly than social cohesion (interpersonal liking), though both matter
+• Task cohesion (unity around shared goals and coordination) predicts performance more strongly than social cohesion (interpersonal liking and friendship), though both matter

-• Role clarity and acceptance reduce conflict and enhance coordination—athletes must understand and value their specific contributions
+• Role clarity and acceptance reduce conflict and enhance coordination.
+Athletes must understand and value their specific contributions to the team.

-• Cohesion-performance relationship is circular: success builds cohesion, and cohesion facilitates success
+• The cohesion-performance relationship is circular: success builds cohesion, and cohesion facilitates success

 Leadership in Sports

-• Transformational leadership (inspiring shared vision) produces greater athlete satisfaction and effort than purely transactional approaches
+• Transformational leadership (inspiring a shared vision, elevating expectations) produces greater athlete satisfaction and effort than purely transactional approaches (reward-for-performance exchanges)

-• Peer leadership often has more immediate influence on team culture than coach leadership
+• Peer leadership often has more immediate influence on day-to-day team culture than coach leadership

-• Effective leaders adapt style to situational demands—directive leadership suits novices, while autonomy-supportive approaches benefit experienced athletes
+• Effective leaders adapt their style to situational demands.
+Directive leadership suits novices who need clear structure, while autonomy-supportive approaches benefit experienced athletes.

-Compare: Task Cohesion vs. Social Cohesion—teams can perform well without being close friends (high task, low social cohesion), but teams rarely succeed when members don't share performance goals (low task cohesion).
-Exam questions may ask you to prioritize interventions—focus on task cohesion first.
+Compare: Task Cohesion vs. Social Cohesion: teams can perform well without being close friends (high task, low social cohesion), but teams rarely succeed when members don't share performance goals (low task cohesion).
+If asked to prioritize interventions, focus on task cohesion first.

 Performance Enhancement Techniques

-This category integrates multiple psychological skills into practical application.
+This section integrates multiple psychological skills into practical application.
 Effective performance enhancement combines techniques rather than relying on any single strategy.

 • Multimodal approaches combining goal setting, imagery, self-talk, and arousal regulation produce larger effects than single-technique interventions

-• Individualization is essential—techniques must match athlete preferences, sport demands, and specific performance challenges
+• Individualization is essential.
+Techniques must match athlete preferences, sport demands, and specific performance challenges.
+A sprinter's mental preparation looks very different from a figure skater's.

 • Regular assessment and refinement ensures techniques remain effective as athletes develop and competitive demands change